Madeleine Carruzzo: Life

 Madeleine Carruzzo first received guitar lessons and later came to the violin.
 She graduated from the Hochschule für Musik Detmold where she studied under Tibor Varga.

 After studying, she applied to the Zurich Chamber Orchestra as the concertmaster and to the Berlin Philharmonic as an ensemble member.
 While she was rejected in Switzerland, because at that time a female was not wanted in the position of concertmaster, she received an invitation from the Berlin Philharmonic to an audition on 23 June 1982.
-There, she succeeded, in competition with 12 other players.
+There, she succeeded, in competition with 12 other players, all male.

 Apart from her work with the Berlin Philharmonic, Madeleine Carruzzo is also active in various chamber music ensembles, including the Metropolis Ensemble Berlin, the Venus Ensemble, and the Philharmonic Streichersolisten.